tstiddy/nodejs-webhooks-rest-sample/README.md

 * [Node.js](https://nodejs.org/) version 4 or 5.
 * A Bash shell.
 Windows developers can use [Git Bash for Windows](https://git-for-windows.github.io/) or Cygwin.
 Mac and Linux developers can use their standard terminals.

 > Note: Try out the [Get started with Office 365 APIs](http://dev.office.com/getting-started/office365apis?platform=option-node#setup) page.
 It simplifies app registration on Microsoft Azure.
-If you follow the previous link, then you can skip the next prerequisites.
+If you follow the previous link, then you can skip the remaining prerequisites.

 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0).
-The developer subscription includes resources to start building Office 365 apps.
+The developer subscription includes an Office 365 account.

-     > Note: If you already have a subscription, the previous link sends the following message.
-Sorry, you can’t add that to your current account.
+     > Note: If you already have a subscription, the previous link sends the following message. *Sorry, you can’t add that to your current account*.
 In that case, use an account from your current Office 365 subscription.

 * A Microsoft Azure subscription to register your application.
 Azure Active Directory provides identity services for your application.
 You can use a [Microsoft Azure trial subscription](https://account.windowsazure.com/SignUp).